oniani/dot/README.md

-`dots` was initially designed for **macOS** operating system, but virtually everything works on most **Linux** distributions with a few exceptions including `wp` script and the tiling window manager **Amethyst**. **Homebrew** might not work on all Linux distributions, so one will have to use some other, distribution-specific package manager such as `apt`, `pacman`, etc. Some applications and tools used for this setup have even more minimal alternatives, yet the functionality of such tools is usually more limited and therefore, there is a size/minimalism-functionality trade-off.
+`dots` was initially designed for **macOS** operating system, but virtually everything works on most **Linux** distributions with a few exceptions including `wp` script, **skhd** and the tiling window manager **Amethyst**.
+**Homebrew** might not work on all Linux distributions, so one will have to use some other, distribution-specific package manager such as `apt`, `pacman`, etc.
+Some applications and tools used for this setup have even more minimal alternatives, yet the functionality of such tools is usually more limited and therefore, there is a size/minimalism-functionality trade-off.
 The repo tries to get the most without losing the performance.

 For **macOS** users, there is an automated installation option that takes care of the setup.